thedaviddias/bfdes.in/README.md

 Source for my personal blog, built using React SSR and written in TypeScript.

 The Blog is edited by supplying Jekyll-like Markdown documents in a posts directory beneath the root.
-When the server boots all the documents are parsed into an in-memory object that can be queried.
+When the server boots all the documents are parsed into an object that can be queried.

 ### Requirements: